MicrosoftDocs/winapps-winrt-api/microsoft.windows.applifecycle/extendedactivationkind.md

 The app was activated as the lock screen.

-### -field PickerReturned:1000

-Windows Phone only.
-The app was activated after the completion of a picker.

-### -field WalletAction:1001

-Windows Phone only.
-The app was activated to perform a Wallet operation.

-### -field PickFileContinuation:1002

-Windows Phone only.
-The app was activated after the app was suspended for a file picker operation.

-### -field PickSaveFileContinuation:1003

-Windows Phone only.
-The app was activated after the app was suspended for a file save picker operation.

-### -field PickFolderContinuation:1004

-Windows Phone only.
-The app was activated after the app was suspended for a folder picker operation.

-### -field WebAuthenticationBrokerContinuation:1005

-Windows Phone only.
-The app was activated after the app was suspended for a web authentication broker operation.

 ### -field WebAccountProvider:1006

 The app was activated by a web account provider.